Bowl Me Over

 This hearty soup originated in the Murcia region of southeastern Spain.
 The soup gets its name from its lack of meat.

-Are Gypsy and Hippie Soups the same thing?
+Is Sweet Potato Chickpea Soup and Hippie Soup the same thing?

-No, gypsy soup is a Spanish-style soup, whereas Hippie soup is made by using leftover odds and ends and whatever you have on hand at the time.
+No, this is a Spanish-style soup, whereas Hippie soup is made by using leftover odds and ends and whatever you have on hand at the time.

 Two bowls filled with sweet potato soup, with a hand reaching in to get a spoonful of soup.